danny-andrews/thresh/README.md

 ## Future Plans

-Creating more plugins for different CI environments.
+Create more plugins for different CI environments.